-How is your company communicating relocation benefits to your employees?
-Are you providing information via email?
+How is your company communicating your relocation policy benefits to your employees?
+Are you providing information by email?
 Verbally?
 In the offer letter?

 1. Start Early

-Crafting a relocation policy isn’t something you can do overnight.
-Relocation is an endeavor that involves a number of different roles, and writing the policy is only one part of the process.
-You have to get approval from various groups (such as senior leadership), ensure your payroll and/or finance teams are equipped to distribute the benefits, and communicate the new policy to hiring managers.
+Creating a relocation policy isn’t something you can do overnight.
+Employee relocation involves a number of different roles, and writing the policy is only one part of the process.
+You'll need to get approval from various groups (such as senior leadership), ensure your payroll and/or finance teams are equipped to distribute the benefits, and communicate the new policy to hiring managers.

-Starting to build your relocation policy early, even before you have relocated someone, is key in making sure your company is prepared to handle a relocation.
+Starting to build your relocation policy early is key in making sure your company is prepared to handle a relocation.
 Consider starting the conversation about relocation with key stakeholders now, even if you don’t have an employee currently moving through a relocation.
 As with most things, a good starting point is research.

 Understand the relocation benefits your competitors are offering, which benefits your company wants to (and can afford to) offer, and then you can start putting your policy into writing.